deknowny/python-package-template/docs/user-guide/formatters.md

-A **linter** is a tool to _statically_ analyze your code and report for problems.
-For example, you have a function that receives 1 argument, but you accidentally passed 2.
-Such static analyser can report you about problems without running your code.

 A **formatter** is a tool to format your code style automatically: remove unused imports or add new lines at the end of file etc.

 Tools are setuped in the template are described below